 In the last few years, ACH has updated its network so that some institutions are able to offer same day ACH.
 If the receiving bank gives access same day to the funds is a different matter.
 The good news is that even though the bank may not be willing to release the funds right away, the transaction still counts as happening on that day.
 That means your credit card payment or mortgage payment won’t be late.

-Typically to use same day ACH the transaction has to be initiated prior to a cutoff time.
+Typically to use same day ACH the transaction must be initiated prior to a cutoff time.
 After that, the bank or brokerage will already have started the same day batch of ACH transactions and everything else will have to wait for tomorrow.

 ACH vs Wire Transfer